Performance management: How to do it successfully

 OKR instead of MbO

-But the OKR isn’t only more modern because goals are formulated in a more qualitative and team-oriented way than in the MbO.
+OKRs are not only more timely than MbO because objectives are formulated in a more qualitative and team-oriented way.
 There is another important difference: the OKR model is less linked to a monetary incentive system (Wolf, 2021).

 Shared values instead of monetary incentive systems